 - Nuts and granola mixes are great sources of protein

 Freeze-dried prepackaged foods can be used and take up less storage space.
-They are usually more expensive but can have up to 25-year shelf life.
+They are usually more expensive but can have up to a 25-year shelf life.
 This list should get you started on your disaster food supply.
-Remember to add extra water into the supply for things like coffee, instant milk, and cooking.
+Remember to add extra water to the supply for things like coffee, instant milk, and cooking.

 Managing your disaster food supply

 Both the Red Cross and FEMA suggest a minimum of a 72-hour supply and suggest up to a 2-week supply if possible.
 If you double that estimate you should be able to eat well no matter what disaster you face.
 A 30-day supply will keep you and your family well-fed and functioning at a healthy level as you go through the stress of getting your life back together.
 Consider portion sizes as you plan your supply.